jimwatt/P4-advancedlanelines/writeup.md

 2. **utility.py** : Various general purpose helper functions for working with images, including color and gradient thresholding.
 3. **calibrate.py** : Functions for performing camera calibration using images of chessboards to correct for distortion.
 4. **perspective.py** : Functions for performing image perspective transformations.
 This is how we achieve the birds eye view of the road.
-5. **lanelines.py** : Functions for extracting lanelines from a previously thresholded image.
+5. **lanelines.py** : Functions for extracting lane lines from a previously thresholded image.
 The thresholded image should try to retain only those pixels that are part of the lane markings.

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the `calibrateCamera()` function definition in **calibrate.py** (lines 2-33).

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Thus, `obj` is just a fixed array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+The `imgpoints` are detected using the openCV function `cv2.findChessBoardCorners()`.
+Note that I use the `cv2.cornerSubPix()` routine (that uses an iterative solver) to further refine the corner locations within the image to subpixel resolution.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

+Applying camera calibration corrections to the following image:

+![alt text][image2]

+we obtain the following corrected image:

-![alt text][image1]
+![alt text][image3]

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+After having obtained the image correction coefficients from the chessboard images, we can apply these corrections to the images in the video stream.
+For example, here is a typical image:
+![alt text][image4]

+After applying the distortion corrections, we obtain this (very similar looking) image:

-![alt text][image2]
+![alt text][image5]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.